Chargebacks

 statusStringCurrent status of the chargeback.

-notification_urlStringURL where dLocal will send notifications with new chargebacks and following updates.
+notification_urlStringURL where dLocal will send chargeback notifications and subsequent updates.

 ️ Secure notifications